narojkumar99/marketcloud-sample-android-application/README.md

 # Marketcloud Sample Android™ Application ![Logo](/MarketcloudExample/screenshots/logo_64.png)#

-## Sample Android application that implements the Marketcloud Android SDK ##
+## Sample Android application that implement the Marketcloud Android SDK ##

 This sample implements some basic features that may be implemented using [Marketcloud-Android-SDK](https://github.com/Marketcloud/marketcloud-android-sdk.git)